Va1ord/Code-Marathon-5-days/README.md

   Third day - Slaider.
 I have now added some css lines to the projects.
-So, the third project is done
+The third project is done
+So, Day 3 is coming to an end.